NCCA/programming-assignment-merlin-cg/README.md

 ### Video Demonstration of program
 - https://youtu.be/Fyr37X3A0ic
-- https://youtu.be/IjOlhfDJ07Q (with extra UI controls)
+- https://youtu.be/IjOlhfDJ07Q (with updated UI controls)
 <br>

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------